asyncapi/modelina/docs/usage.md

 The TypeScript input processor expects that the typescript file and base directory where it's present, is passed as input, in order to process the types accurately.

-The response and request payloads, since it is a JSON Schema variant, is [interpreted as a such](./interpretation_of_JSON_Schema.md).

 ## Generate Go models

 Go is one of the many output languages we support.
 Check out this [basic example for a live demonstration](../examples/generate-go-models) and the following [Go documentation for more advanced use-cases](./languages/Go.md).